-- · Appropriate treatment of hypoglycaemia will likely prevent severe rebound hyperglycaemia - Treatment of hypoglycaemia (blood glucose levels < 4 mmol/L) - o Weight-based management of hypoglycaemia is more effective - Eat 0.3 grams/kg of body weight OR 30 grams of rapid acting carbohydrate - How to get 30 grams of rapid acting carbohydrate - i.
+- · Appropriate treatment of hypoglycaemia will likely prevent severe rebound hyperglycaemia - Treatment of hypoglycaemia (blood glucose levels < 4 mmol/L) - Weight-based management of hypoglycaemia is more effective - Eat 0.3 grams/kg of body weight OR 30 grams of rapid acting carbohydrate - How to get 30 grams of rapid acting carbohydrate - i.
 10 Dextro or vita glucose tablets or 6 BD glucose tablets - ii.
 30 grams of glucose powder - iii.
 6 teaspoons of sugar dissolved in water - iv.
 350 mL of fruit juice or non-diet/zero soft drink - v.
 18 jellybeans - vi.
 2 tablespoons of honey - vii.
 3 tablespoons of jam - viii.
-2 Hypofit gels - Wait 15 minutes and re-check blood glucose level - i.
+2 Hypofit gels - Wait 15 minutes and re-check blood glucose level i.
 If glucose level < 4 mmol/L repeat steps above until glucose > 4 mmol/L

-• If the patient becomes unresponsive and is unable to take carbohydrate replacement an ambulance should be phoned for.
+- Once glucose is > 4 mmol/L have a carbohydrate snack e.g. a slice of toast, 2 biscuits or crackers with cheese and recheck glucose levels in 30 minutes to ensure safe - If the patient becomes unresponsive and is unable to take carbohydrate replacement an ambulance should be phoned for.
 Glucagon 1 mg may be administered intravenously or intramuscularly, but has reduced efficacy in type 2 diabetes and should not delay treatment with IV or buccal glucose.